Features of an elephant mural wallpaper

-When you watch any elephant closely you’ll quickly notice intelligence in their eyes.
+When you watch any elephant closely you’ll quickly notice intelligence in its eyes.
 As well as the sense of playfulness.

 Elephant Meaning for Human Being

 They are recognized for their compassionate and altruistic treatment of each other.
-And they have a great deal in common with human being.
+And they have a great deal in common with human beings.

-- Humans and elephants have evolved the largest and most complex brain of any land mammal.
+- Humans and elephants have evolved the largest and most complex brains of any land mammal.
 You know, we become aware of the world around us through our brains.
-Our brains makes us resourceful, dynamic and adaptable
+Our brains make us resourceful, dynamic, and adaptable

 - You cherish relationships and family, and so do elephants.

-- We both elephants and human being dwell in communities and tribes
+- We both elephants and human beings dwell in communities and tribes

-- These animals do have memories, remember things and have feelings more like us.
-These is seen in their defense of their kind.
-Also, they show great affection and love towards each another.
-Therefore, elephants signify parent care, companionship, loyalty and community.
+- These animals do have memories, remember things, and have felt more like us.
+There is seen in the defense of their kind.
+Also, they show great affection and love toward each another.
+Therefore, elephants signify parent care, companionship, loyalty, and community.

 There are good reasons why we need to stop cutting down forests and killing elephants for ivory.
 Elephants are very important in maintaining ecosystems in good balance.